 “He who works with his hands is a laborer.
 He who works with his hands and his head is a craftsman.
 He who works with his hands and his head and his heart is an artist.”

-As I reflect upon the past year since taking ownership of Artistcellar, I feel nothing but gratitude for having this opportunity to journey into the world of other artists for a change.
-I started out as an artist at a very young age.
-You should’ve seen the awesome Lego houses I built as a young child, and the birthday cards I made for family members.
-As a teenager I acquired my very first drafting table, of which I lovingly stripped 20 layers of paint to reveal the solid oak frame.
-I set up my giant Prismacolor pencil set and waited for inspiration to strike.
-In college I had the opportunity to design - houses, landscapes, cityscapes, books and brochures.
-I worked at the Arizona State University Art Museum as a docent where I had the chance to absorb the beautiful paintings and sculptures, studying the art and the artists for hours.
-While in Arizona I learned flint knapping, basket weaving and leatherworking.
-And all this time my camera was practically attached to my shoulder.
-When I moved back to the Midwest and started a family, I took a practical view of art.
-I made cloth diapers and baby blankets, clothes and accessories.
-Soon after I discovered traditional quilting, then art quilting, and now mixed media art.
+Lisa started out as an artist at a very young age.
+You should’ve seen the awesome Lego houses she'd built as a young child and the birthday cards she made for family members.
+As a teenager she acquired my very first drafting table where she set up her giant Prismacolor pencil set and waited for inspiration to strike.
+In college she had the opportunity to design - houses, landscapes, cityscapes, books and brochures.
+Working at the Arizona State University Art Museum as a docent she had the chance to absorb the beautiful paintings and sculptures, studying the art and the artists for hours.
+While in Arizona she learned flint knapping, basket weaving and leatherworking.
+And all this time her camera was practically attached to her shoulder.
+When she moved back to the Midwest and started a family, she took a practical view of art making cloth diapers and baby blankets, clothes and accessories.
+Soon after she discovered traditional quilting, then art quilting, and then mixed media art and art journaling.